1jsingh/negtome/README.md

 ### What is NegToMe?

+Using a negative prompt for avoiding generation of undesired concepts has emerged as a widely adopted approach.
+However, capturing complex visual concepts using text-alone is often not feasible (e.g, child in park in Fig. below) and can be insufficient (e.g., for removing copyrighted characters).

+NegToMe explores a different direction, proposing to perform adversarial guidance directly using images (as opposed to text alone).
+The key idea is simple: even if describing the undesired concepts is not effective or feasible in text-alone
-NegToMe provides a complementary modality for negative-prompt based adversarial guidance in diffusion models, by directly using visual features from a reference image to guide the generation process.
+(e.g.: child in park} for figure below), we can directly use the visual features from a reference image in order to adversarially guide the generation process.

 <div align="center">
   <img src="./docs/method-overview-v1.jpg" alt="Description of Image">